TassianaMilka/Html-and-Css_website/README.md

 1.Done in Sublime Text, very simple, but very good for carrying out a personal project, because I believe that no professional even gets results like the others they use in companies.

+#  The publication of the website.

+1.Does not contain on the web;

+2. I looked for several free places and I didn't find it and as a good part needs to pay;

+3.I had the idea of using the Githunb Wiki;

+4. I noticed that it didn't contain how to put an image, but only the URL and the Link;

+5.I put it on Google Drive;

+6. But analyzing so as not to occupy too much and the drive;

+7.I have a Pinters account;

+8. I created a folder for Html and CSS only;

+9.It was placed in a subpaste, as I will place another project.

 (Muito Obrigada),(Thank You),(Gracias) in (どうもありがとうございます)